SNNandhini/Cost-of-Living-Analysis/README.md

 ## Introduction
 Cost of Living is the cost of maintaining a certain standard of living.

-With the global health crisis and conflicts in Ukraine, the increase in inflation and currency fluctuation are affecting international economic balances and the cost of living for each of us.
+With the global health crisis and conflicts in Ukraine, the increase in inflation and currency fluctuation are affecting international economic balances and the cost of living for each of us.(Mercer, 2022)

 In this project we are analysing the Cost of Living Index data with G8 countries and understand where the United Kingdom stands.